 We focus on selling to mid-market business-to-business, or B2B, companies, which we define as companies that have between two and 2,000 employees.
 While our customer platform was built to grow with any company, we focus on selling to mid-market businesses because we believe we have significant competitive advantages attracting and serving this market segment.
 These mid-market businesses seek an integrated, easy-to-implement and easy-to-use solution to reach customers and compete with organizations that have larger marketing, sales, and customer service budgets.
 We efficiently reach these businesses at scale through our proven inbound methodology, our Solutions Partners, and our "freemium" model.
 A Solutions Partner is a service provider that helps businesses with strategy, execution, and implementation of go-to-market activities and technology solutions.
 Our freemium model attracts customers who begin using our customer platform through our free products and then upgrade to our paid products.
-As of December 31, 2023, we had 7,663 full-time employees and 205,091 Customers of varying sizes in more than 135 countries, representing many industries.
+As of December 31, 2024, we had 8,246 full-time employees and 247,939 Customers of varying sizes in more than 135 countries, representing many industries.

 Our customer platform is a multi-tenant, globally available software-as-a-service product delivered through APIs, web browsers or mobile applications.
 We sell our customer platform on a subscription basis.
-Our total revenue increased to \$2.2 billion in 2023, from \$1.7 billion in 2022, and from \$1.3 billion in 2021, representing year-over-year increases of 25% in 2023 and 33% in 2022.
-We had net losses of \$176.3 million in 2023, \$112.7 million in 2022, and \$77.8 million in 2021.
+Our total revenue increased to \$2.6 billion in 2024, from \$2.2 billion in 2023, and from \$1.7 billion in 2022, representing year-over-year increases of 21% in 2024 and 25% in 2023.
+We had net income of \$4.6 million in 2024, net losses of \$164.5 million in 2023, and \$107.3 million in 2022.

 We derive most of our revenue from subscriptions to our cloud-based customer platform and related professional services, which consist of customer on-boarding, training and consulting services.
-Subscription revenue accounted for 98% of our total revenue for the years ended December 31, 2023 and 2022, and 97% of our total revenue for the year ended December 31, 2021.
+Subscription revenue accounted for 98% of our total revenue for the years ended December 31, 2024, 2023, and 2022.
 We sell multiple product plans at different base prices on a subscription basis, each of which includes our Smart CRM and integrated applications to meet the needs of the various customers we serve.
+We also generate revenue through usage and consumption-based models.
 Customers pay additional fees if the number of contacts stored and tracked in the customer's database exceeds specified thresholds.
-We also generate additional revenue based on the purchase of additional subscriptions and products, and the number of account users and subdomains.
+We also generate additional revenue based on the purchase of additional subscriptions, products and seats, and the number of account users.
 Most of our Customers' subscriptions are one year or less in duration.